FrancoisSchnell/osmlab/README.md

-As of 2008: OSMaware is a Python command-line tool  which takes an OSM .osc file (a change set in OSM map over time) and produces a KML file of the mappers activity.
+2008: OSMaware is a Python command-line tool  which takes an OSM .osc file (a change set in OSM map over time) and produces a KML file of the mappers activity.

 KMLs are available in three versions:
 * V0 shows only one placemark per user with summary informations and are mainly intended for big files like world day or hour changes.